01 – In Northern Quebec (Canada), a fire kills 45 people at the Opemiska Club after a young man sets fire to party decorations as a prank.

 25 – USA wins America’s Cup yacht race, defeating Australia.

-26 – Neo-Nazi Terrorist bombing at Munich’s Oktoberfest kills 12.
-200 others are injured.
+26 – Neo-Nazi Terrorist bombing at Munich’s Oktoberfest beer festival kills 12 people and injures 200 others.

 26 – First Cuban cosmonaut returns to Earth after visit to Salyut 6 space station.